samaaron/book_mdar/book/source/Chapters/5_A_Little_Blog/1_Introduction.markdown

 Lets get started with out application:

-    merb simple_blog
+    merb-gen simple_blog

-We're going to use the Linguistics gem so you'll need to install it.
+We're going to use the Linguistics gem later on, you can install it with:

-(TODO) - linguistics gem install
+    gem install Linguistics

 Set up the configuration files as before:

-config/dependencies.rb
+config/init.rb

     use_orm :data_mapper

     use_test :rspec

+    Merb::BootLoader.before_app_loads do
       dependencies "RedCloth", "merb_helpers"
       dependencies 'linguistics'
+    end

 Now add a config/database.yml file with the following: